 All proceeds from the gala will support Habitat for Humanity Hamilton and its Home Build Program, which works to avert Hamilton’s affordable housing crisis and break the cycle of poverty.

 About Habitat for Humanity Hamilton

-Founded in 1991, Habitat for Humanity Hamilton is an independent, not-for-profit housing program that works to break the cycle of poverty by building affordable housing and promoting homeownership.
-Habitat Hamilton has accommodated 22 partner families locally since its incorporation and is one of Habitat Canada’s fastest growing affiliates, with several builds and developments currently underway.
-Habitat Hamilton’s mission is to mobilize volunteers and community partners in order to break the cycle of poverty throughout Hamilton and the surrounding region.
+Founded in 1991, Habitat for Humanity Hamilton is an independent, not-for-profit housing program that works to break the cycle of poverty by building affordable housing and promoting home ownership.
+Habitat Hamilton has served 22 partner families locally since its incorporation and is one of Habitat Canada’s fastest growing affiliates, with three additional homes currently under construction.
+Their mission is to mobilize volunteers and community partners in order to break the cycle of poverty throughout Hamilton and the surrounding region.
 For more information, please visit www.habitathamilton.ca.

 For more information, please contact:

 Sean Ferris, Executive Director, Habitat for Humanity Hamilton